cheezos/video-compressor/README.md

 - Compresses multiple videos in a queue system.
 - Compresses videos to any file size.
-- Automatically downloads FFmpeg (Window only).
+- Automatically downloads FFmpeg (Windows only).
 - Notifies on completion.

 ---